gwleuverink/bundle/docs/production-builds.md

 You may run `php artisan bundle:build` to bundle all your imports beforehand.
 These will be added to your `storage/app/bundle` directory, make sure to add those to vsc or otherwise build them in CI before deployment.

 You can control which paths are scanned by publishing the Bundle config file and updating the `build_paths` array.
-Note this config option accepts an array of glob patterns.
+Note this config option accepts an array paths.

 ```php
 'build_paths' => [